ant981228/reformat-cites-and-quals/README.md

 ## Features

-- Quickly reformat qualifications into a cite-friendly format
+- Sends your inputs to a helpful and whimsical creature named Clod
-- Automatically reformat citations to a standardized format
+- Clod can reformat qualifications into a cite-friendly format
-- Customizable hotkeys for easy access
+- Clod can also automatically reformat citations to a standardized format
-- Fun, Clod-themed progress indicators
+- Customizable hotkeys

 ## Installation